 When it comes to grading and finishing a film the process is very important.
 Creativity and attention to the technical details is crucial in getting your film to the finish line looking beautiful and delivered according to industry standards.
 Here’s a short overview of the typical process in grading and finishing a film:

-- First thing is to watch the film or at the very least some key footage.
+- First thing I need is to watch the film or at the very least some key footage.
 This will help in assessing what needs to happen and helps to start the creative conversation.

-- From here we chat about the look you’re after, and schedule a pre-grading session to set up looks for key scenes.
-By the time we get together for this first crucial meeting we both know where we’re going and usually have visual references as inspiration.
+- From here we chat about the look you’re after, the color story and schedule a pre-grading session to set up looks for key scenes.
+By the time we get together for this crucial meeting we both know where we’re going and usually have visual references as inspiration.

 - After this initial looks session you’ll know exactly what direction your film will go in and this is also where we usually talk about finishing work, any VFX involved in the film, deliverables or anything else that needs to be discussed in creating a custom blue print for your film’s post production.